 Distillers may add proofing water to bourbon, but nothing else.
 It is illegal to add coloring or flavoring agents to bourbon (unlike rum, for example).
-Bourbons that are transferred to rum or wine barrels for additional flavor/maturation may be called "Bourbons finished in [whatever] casks/barrels/butts/hogsheads/etc." See, e.g. the Woodford Reserve Master’s Collection from 2017- a straight bourbon whiskey finished in brandy casks.
+Bourbons that are transferred to rum or wine or beer barrels for additional flavor/maturation may be called "Bourbons finished in [whatever] casks/barrels/butts/hogsheads/etc." See, e.g. the Woodford Reserve Master’s Collection from 2017- a straight bourbon whiskey finished in brandy casks.

 Labels must reflect the state of distillation if the whiskey was bottled in a state other than the one where it was distilled.

-To recap, if you see an "Alabama Straight Bourbon Whiskey Finished in Oloroso Sherry Casks.
+To sum up with an example, if you see an "Alabama Straight Bourbon Whiskey Finished in Oloroso Sherry Casks.
 Produced in Kansas," now you know that:

 - You are drinking a majority corn whiskey, which was distilled in Alabama.

-- It matured in a new, charred oak barrel (somewhere) for at least 2 years, and most likely more than 4, if it lacks an age statement.
+- It matured in new, charred oak barrels (somewhere) for at least 2 years, and most likely more than 4, if it lacks an age statement.